 Dr Elizabeth Shadwick

 This voyage will contribute to global data sets and increase understanding of Southern Ocean characteristics, variability and processes.
 The Southern Ocean Time Series (SOTS) moorings provide year-long observations in a critical part of the Southern Ocean, where ocean interactions are most intense and least studied.
-This is information vital for informing ocean and climate monitoring.
+This is information vital for informing ocean and climate modelling.

 SOTS is part of the Integrated Marine Observing System (IMOS), a global monitoring program to collect long time-series ocean data to better understand ocean and climate change and variability.